 You’d be worried.

-You are a professional business owner, and it’s important to come across as confident in your abilities and your fees – even if you’re new and don’t feel that way inside.
+When you run your own business, it’s important to be confident in your abilities and your fees – even if you’re new and feel uncertain inside.

-This is why I always recommend that you start by offering what you know.
+This is why I always recommend you start by offering what you know.

-If you do this, you’ll know how to do the tasks, you’ll know what to charge, you’ll know who to approach, and you’ll know how to market your services.
+If you do this, you’ll know how to do the tasks, you’ll know what to charge, and you’ll know how to market the services.
+You’re also likely to already know people who can hire you.

 Don’t price yourself too low

-It’s important that you position yourself well so potential clients understand you’re good at what you do.
-If your rates are really low, clients may think your work will be of poor quality and that you don’t value what you do.
+If your rates are really low, clients will think your work will be of poor quality and that you don’t value yourself or what you do.

 So they won’t either.

-People who are looking for a cheap deal will always go for the lower rate anyway, so don’t try to compete with other Virtual Assistants on price because there will always be someone cheaper than you – and you do not want to be in a race to the bottom.
+Cheapskates will always go for the lowest rate they can find, so don’t try to compete with other Virtual Assistants on price.
+There will always be someone cheaper than you – and you do NOT want to be in a race to the bottom.

-If you go in too low, it will be much harder to raise your rates later.
+I can tell you with absolute confidence that cheap attracts cheap, and if you go in too low, it will be harder to raise your rates later on.

 It’s much better to pitch yourself as having a speciality and charge accordingly.

-It’s a fact that many people won’t understand or appreciate the value of what you do, but there are plenty of people on the planet who will.
+Many people won’t understand or appreciate the value of hiring a Virtual Assistant, but there are plenty of people who will.

 You shouldn’t waste your time on someone who just wants the cheapest price.
-Instead, you need to focus your efforts on finding clients who are looking for a fantastic service and who are happy to pay for it.
+Instead, focus your efforts on clients who are looking for a fantastic service and are happy to pay for it.

-This is why you should focus on leveraging your niche.
+This is why you should focus on utilising your areas of expertise.

 Show your value and worth

-You cannot underestimate the value clients place on you, such as being reliable, consistent, easy to work with, great at communicating, a brilliant problem solver, and able to understand and anticipate their needs.
+You cannot underestimate the importance of being reliable, consistent, easy to work with, great at communicating, a brilliant problem solver, and able to understand and anticipate your client’s needs.

-Clients will pay good money for these qualities because they’re actually hard to find.
+Clients will pay really good money for these qualities because they’re surprisingly hard to find.

 Be mindful of freebies

-And that’s just one client for just 15 minutes a week.
+And that’s just one client for just 15 minutes.

 Of course, how you manage your clients is up to you, but please be aware that time is money… your money.

-When it comes to setting your Virtual Assistant rates, you will probably use a combination of the approaches outlined above.
-Some tasks may be better priced if included within a retainer, and sometimes, you’ll make more money by quoting a project rate.
+When it comes to pricing your Virtual Assistant services, you will probably use a combination of the approaches outlined above.

-This isn’t a hobby.
-You’re a professional business owner and if you prioritise your client’s business over your own and keep finding ways your clients can pay you less, then you won’t have a business before long.
+You’re a professional business owner, and if you prioritise your client’s business over your own and keep finding ways for your clients to pay you less, then you won’t have a business.

 The most important thing is to be clear about how much you charge, make sure your clients always receive a top-rate service (but don’t overservice them), check they always know what they’re being charged for, and charge at least the going rate.

-Oh, and be sure to review your rates each year because inflation and the natural rises in the cost of living mean you will need to regularly raise your rates.
+- Inflation and rises in the cost of living mean you will need to regularly raise your rates.
+This post shows you how and when and even comes with a tried-and-tested email template.

 Hey Jo my name is Faith, I am starting out.
 I already have my portfolio and I am looking into start marketing to get clients according to my niche which is healthcare providers and Consultants, since I have been in the medical field.
 Is this a good niche? and also I had tried joining your Facebook group but haven’t been granted access yet.
 Thanks for the article.